akinlaba/tv_show_analysis/README.md

 ## Keep in mind!

 Despite your best efforts, sometimes you cannot produce a good model!
-But you **must** be able to explain why!
+But you **must** try to be able to explain why!
 That's part of your job.